syncfusion-content/winui-docs/winui/Calendar/Localization-And-Formatting.md

 ---
 layout: post
-title: Localization in WinUI Calendar control | Syncfusion
+title: Localization and Formatting in WinUI Calendar control | Syncfusion
 description: Learn here all about how to localize and customize formats in Calendar (SfCalendar) control and more.
 platform: WinUI
 control: SfCalendar